jamescherti/kirigami.el/README.md

 * `kirigami-close-folds`: Close all folds in the buffer.
 * `kirigami-toggle-fold`: Toggle the fold at point.

-(In addition to unified interface, the kirigami package enhances folding behavior in `outline-mode`, `outline-minor-mode`, and `org-mode`.
-It ensures that deep folds open reliably and allows folds to be closed even when the cursor is positioned inside the content.
-Additionally, it resolves upstream Emacs issues, such as [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).)

 If **kirigami** enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.

 ## Features